Sea Kayak Incident Management, Rescues and Towing

 Part of the Tacoma DP Kayaking weekend.
 One day sea kayak incident management, rescues, and towing clinic.

 This clinic will include one evening of zoom lecture covering those concepts so we can maximize our on-water time.
-A list of videos (approximately 90 minutes total) will be sent to participants to watch prior to the on-water day.
+A list of videos (approximately 90 minutes total) will be sent to participants (approximately a week in advance) to watch prior to the on-water day.

 One day of on-water and on-beach instruction regarding incident management and prevention.
 Clinic will cover multiple self and assisted re-entries, use of short and long tow systems, and incident scenarios.
 This clinic will meet the requirements for the Incident Management clinic for the Intermediate Sea Kayaker Badge.

-Be sure to read the required equipment list, and ask instructor for advise before purchasing anything specifically for the clinic.
+Be sure to read the required equipment list, and ask instructor for advice before purchasing anything specifically for the clinic.

 The clinic is open to the 2026 students, but they must have at lease 2 student paddles.
 This clinic does NOT qualify as a student paddle.
 Participation in all aspects of the clinic will be "challenge by choice" meaning a participant may opt out if they are uncomfortable with the request.